 This is usually used when someone hits another player for a bunch of damage with an assault rifle or smg.
 Due to the game having bloom, it can be uncommon to "laser" someone because the bullets can spread randomly.

-This term largely corresponds to the house in Retail Row that has a basketball court attached to it.
+This term largely refers to the house in Retail Row that has a basketball court attached to it.
 Naturally, LeBron James the basketball player would live there because he'd need to practice his game when at home.
 This term can be used with any house that has a court near it.

 A loadout is the current weaponry you have in your possession.
 You'll want to have an idea of your perfect loadout so you can quickly loot equipment and replace the items you don't want.
 A general loadout would be: Assault Rifle, Shotgun, SMG, Medkit, Shields.